hubleto/developer/book/content/pages/home.md

 Hubleto developer guide

 <div class="alert alert-info">
   Hubleto is a web-application framework combining other popular libraries like <b>ReactJS, TailwindCSS, Adios, Twig or Primereact</b>.
-Has many built-in features and community app repository.<br/>
+Has many built-in features and repository of <b>free apps</b> ready for your project.<br/>
   <br/>
   <b>In only few minutes</b>, you can have your development environment with lots of <a href="apps">apps</a> and popular libraries ready.<br/>
   <br/>